 Konstantine Margaritis ́ guitar playing is subtle and lyrical, surrounded by a melancholic tone.
 His unique ability to become one with the instrument and his natural balance of intimate and immediate allows the listener to forget the virtuosity and get lost within the sound.
 Konstantine ́ melancholic mood is sweet and nostalgic, impregnated with a Mediterranean essence.

 The Greek guitarist and composer moved to Berlin in 2013, his debut album “Kimata”, a collection of original works and arrangements for solo guitar; was released in 2016 and sets the tone of Konstantine's ambition for a fusing contemporary and tradition.
 Two years later, his music for trio “Siren Songs” is released under the name Elusive Aura as an amalgam of his inherent interest in Ancient Greek philosophy and manifests his fascination for complex harmonies, odd rhythms and sounds from the Mediterranean.
+His latest creation, "Ithaki", is a concept album with original compositions for classical guitar with a general thematical substance; the personal journey of self-exploration and realisation that we are called to carry out in our life's adventures, hopes and fears.

 His first connection with music was at the age of 5.
 He studied music at the National School of Music in Preveza, Greece.
 Later in his life, he felt he wanted to expand his knowledge and command of the instrument and attended the online section of Berklee College of Music where he was awarded the Paul Simon Scholarship and earned a Master Guitar certificate for his studies in jazz improvisation and composition in 2012.
 “It was a life-changing experience for me” he recalls, “to be able to learn and communicate with world class musicians and teachers such as Bruce Saunders, Joe Mulholland, Rick Peckham, Jim Odgren and Bruce Bartlett”.